lonelyplanet/performance_test/README.md

 ### Configuration

-Configuration is specified in a yml file within your application ("config/performance_test.yml").
+Configuration is specified in a yaml file within your application ("config/performance_test.yml").

 Note that we currently assume a postgresql database.

+If the environment variables `APPLICATION_VERSION` and/or `BUILD_NUMBER` are defined, they will be combined and stored with the test results.

-Example config:
+Example yaml config:

 ```
 ---